quicwg/base-drafts/draft-ietf-quic-transport.md

 When the server receives a Client Initial packet, it chooses a new value for the connection ID and sends that in its response.
-The server can send a new connection ID in either a Version Negotiation packet ({{packet-version}}), a Server Stateless Retry packet ({{packet-server-stateless}}) or a Server Cleartext packet ({{packet-server-cleartext}}).
+The server can send a new connection ID in any packet that is sent in response to a Client Initial packet.
+This includes Version Negotiation ({{packet-version}}), Server Stateless Retry ({{packet-server-stateless}}), and the first Server Cleartext packet ({{packet-server-cleartext}}).
 The server MAY choose to use the value that the client initially selects.

 A server MUST NOT propose a different connection ID in response to a Client Cleartext packet ({{packet-client-cleartext}}).
-A Client Cleartext packet is only sent after the client has received a connection ID from the server.
+A Client Cleartext packet is only sent after the server has committed to maintaining connection state.

 ## Packet Numbers {#packet-numbers}